fossas/broker/docs/dev/README.md

 We recommend Visual Studio Code with the `rust-analyzer` extension.
 Install Rust here: https://www.rust-lang.org/tools/install

+_Note: the goal is that most common tasks are in `Makefile`, see that for pointers!_

 For any contributors, we recommend the following tools, although they're not required:
 ```
 cargo edit    # https://lib.rs/crates/cargo-edit